mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/ClassAttributes.rst

 Every Account object we create has its own balance attribute.
 This is known as an **instance attribute**.
 We may wish to make an attribute that is shared by all instances of the class: a **class level attribute**.
 A class level attribute is declared within the class but not within any particular method definition.
-Just like instance attributes, class level attributes can be either public or private.
+Class level attributes can be either public or private but the more responsible choice is to make them private.

 We can illustrate this with two simple classes to model various world currencies: the Canadian dollar (CAD)